Splode/pomotroid/README.md

 - Customize times and number of rounds (persistent)
 - Charming timer alert sounds (optional)

+### Roadmap
+:memo: Future plans for enhancements and development:
+- Desktop notifications
+- Minimize to tray
+- Linux builds

 ## Download
 Pomotroid is currently available for Windows 32/64 and Mac OSX.